-Philosophy of Professional Masters Level Nursing Practice (Defines individual values and beliefs; how values and beliefs influence your role as an advanced practice nurse) ☐ Clearly written; excellent reflection and commitment (8) □ No philosophy of nursing practice included (0) □ Philosophy of nursing does not exemplify masters level nursing practice (1) Career Development: Required: 5.
-License 6.
-Certifications 7.
-CV/Resumé 8.
-Transcripts/Degrees (official undergraduate, unofficial graduate up until current) Two of the following from the last 3 years: 8.
-Professional Memberships 9.
-Excellence in Clinical Practice Exemplars 10.
-Awards 11.
-Publications/presentations 12.
-Performance Evaluations 13.
-Continuing Education 14.
-Committee Involvement All are not required but highly suggested Additional items may be added ☐ Includes all required components (8) ☐ Includes 2 or more additional components (2) □ Deficient in one or more required Components (0) □ Deficient in 1 of the additional components (1) □ Deficient in 2 of the additional components (0) For each area provide a detailed su mmary of how you have met the competencie tency.
-(Quizzes, discussions, presentations, presentations) es for each individual Competency.
+For each area provide a detailed summary of how you have met the competencies for each individual Competency.
+Include examples for each Competency.
+(Quizzes, discussions, presentations, practicum experiences, service, etc.)

 I. Background for Practice from Sciences and Humanities (Integrates scientific findings from nursing, humanities, biopsychosocial fields, genetics, public health, quality improvement, health economics, translational science and organizational sciences for the continual improvement of nursing care.
-Knowledge from information sciences, health communication and health literacy are used to provide care management and coordination to multiple populations.) □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in science and humanities (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in science and humanities (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in science and humanities are provided; (2) □ Narrative summary vague, unclear; does not show evidence of growth in science and humanities (1) □ Narrative lacking self- assessment of strengths and weaknesses in the sciences and humanities (0) □ Exemplars do not show growth in science and humanities (0) □ 3 examples of competency in science and humanities are provided (1)
+Knowledge from information sciences, health communication and health literacy are used to provide care management and coordination to multiple populations.) □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in science and humanities (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in science and humanities (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in science and humanities are provided (2) Narrative summary vague, unclear; does not show evidence of growth in science and humanities (1) Narrative lacking self- assessment of strengths and weaknesses in the sciences and humanities (0) Exemplars do not show growth in science and humanities (0) 3 examples of competency in science and humanities are provided (1) -- --- -- --